vefunder/protocol-research-review/articles/spiraldao/Spiral_DAO.md

 #### Yield Bonding Strategy

 Yield Bonding is a spin on the bonding concept popularized by OHM.
 Instead of a user selling their token to the protocol in exchange for the discounted protocol token, Spiral DAO does not require users to relinquish ownership of their principle.
-Instead, users exchange the yield farming rewards they would have earned from their Curve/Balancer LP token, and in return the protocol distributes outsized yield in the native token SPR.
+Instead, users exchange the yield farming rewards they would have earned from their Curve/Balancer LP token, and in return, the protocol distributes outsized yield in the native token SPR.
 The additional yield rates are adjusted daily based on the COIL market cap and the Treasury value.
 Users are free to withdraw their LP tokens at any time.

 ![Yield_Bonding_Strategy](https://github.com/vefunder/protocol-research-review/assets/51072084/ec428256-744d-4e87-b8d1-cc3fb27d5592)

 Yield Bonding only works when the COIL market cap is significantly larger than the Treasury value, making it a deflationary measure.
 Spiral DAO's Treasury grows exponentially, outpacing the natural inflation of the token and corresponding reward tokens.
 Spiral DAO aims to resolve issues faced by competitors, such as inflation, cannibalization, lack of steady supply, poor fund utilization, and overexposure to one token.

 The current composition of LP tokens deposited into Spiral DAO's Yield Bonding scheme can be seen on [DeBank](https://debank.com/profile/0xface8ded582816e2f2cd4c6cc1cbd1accc9df65e).
-As of this writing, there is $1.6M of value being farmed for the benefit of the treasury.
+As of this writing, $1.6M of value is being farmed for the Treasury's benefit.

 ##### Emissions and Yield Bonding